 Whether you’re a professional or an informed amateur, social media allows you to tell your story and attract sponsors.

-- A Look Behind the Scenes: The public loves authentic content.
+- Show the Behind-the-Scenes: The public loves authentic content.
 Share snippets of your training, tournament preparations, or travels.
-Pro players like Ale Galán (745k followers) or Arturo Coello (701k followers) excel at this, blending performances and personal moments.
+Pro players like Ale Galán (745k followers) or Arturo Coello (701k followers) excel at this, mixing performances and personal moments.

-- Collaborating with Brands: An engaged audience is attractive to equipment brands.
+- Collaborate with Brands: An engaged audience interests equipment manufacturers.
 The biggest brands like Nox (400k followers) or Bullpadel (284k followers) rely heavily on their sponsored players to promote their products.
-A strong online presence is therefore a major commercial asset.
+A solid online presence is therefore a major commercial asset.

 For Clubs: Attracting and Retaining Players